pellcorp/creality-wiki/docs/cartographer.md

 ## Post Installation Changes for rear mounted cartographer

-**SUPER IMPORTANT SUPER IMPORTANT SUPER IMPORTANT SUPER IMPORTANT SUPER IMPORTANT**
+!!! danger

-**WARNING:** If you are not using a side mount you **must** verify config changes for cartotouch.cfg and cartographer-k1.cfg or cartographer-k1m.cfg before homing your printer, using **Screws Tilt Calculate** or doing a **bed mesh**!
+    If you are not using a side mount you **must** verify config changes for cartotouch.cfg and cartographer-k1.cfg or cartographer-k1m.cfg before homing your printer, using **Screws Tilt Calculate** or doing a **bed mesh**!

     Ignoring these instructions can lead to significant damage to your build plate and/or probe.

 See [probe installation](#probe-installation) for more details.

 ## Firmware requirements

+!!! warning
     This guide assumes you have a K1, K1C or K1 Max and you are running stock creality firmware 1.3.3.5 or higher, or alternately you are using  [my prerooted firmware](https://github.com/pellcorp/creality/wiki/Prerooted-K1-Firmware).
 Any other pre-rooted firmware is explicitly not supported and the installer.sh will validate this and refuse to proceed if you try to use it on different firmware.

 ## Slicer Settings

+!!! warning

-**WARNING:** If you have used a cartographer with k1-klipper, please note that the `PRINT_START` macro specified in their docs **is not supported** by this project.
+    If you have used a cartographer with k1-klipper, please note that the `PRINT_START` macro specified in their docs **is not supported** by this project.
 You **must** change your Slicer Start Print Machine G-Code (see next)

 There is an assumption that you are using a slicer like OrcaSlicer and Machine G-code like:

 ![image](assets/images/slicer.png)

 **Machine start G-code**

 ```
 M104 S0 ; Stops OrcaSlicer from sending temp waits separately
 M140 S0